techiediaries/techiediaries/_posts/2019/Angular/2019-06-05-angular-material-navigation-toolbar-sidenav.md

 > **Note**: Make sure you [import](https://www.techiediaries.com/es-modules-import-export-default/) the Angular Material modules after Angular's BrowserModule, as the import order matters for NgModules.

-## Angular 8 Material Toolbar Example
+## Angular 10 Material Toolbar Example

 The Material toolbar components are designed to add containers for headers, titles, or actions.
-We can use various component such as `<mat-toolbar>` and `<mat-toolbar-row>` to create and structure toolbars for your application.
+We can use various component such as `<mat-toolbar>` and `<mat-toolbar-row>` to create and structure toolbars for your Angular 10 application.

 Open the `src/app/app.component.html` file and start by adding the toolbar: